dkb208/dkb208.github.io/_pages/cv.md

 * B.Sc. in Physics, (Minor: Mathematics, Statistics), Tribhuvan University, 2007 - 2010
 * M.Sc. in Physics, Tribhuvan University, 2011 - 2013
 * M.S. in Physics, Mississippi State University, Aug 2015 - Oct 2018
+  * Worked with Monte Carlo simulations and verified the kinematics for the Jefferson Lab E1206107 experiment along with the hardware work in Hall C detector system such as hodoscope scintillators and Large Angle Calorimeter detector.
+  * Supervisor: Professor Dipangkar Dutta
 * Ph.D in Particle Physics, Mississippi State University, Aug 2015 - Dec 2021
+  * Dissertation Title: "The Search for Color Transparency in Proton at 12 GeV."
+  * Analyzed the Jefferson Lab E1206107 experimental data using C++, Python and Monte Carlo Simulations and extracted striking result for Color Transparency phenomenon in hadrons with the highest energy range reached to the date.
+Result published in a very well-renowned journal, "Physical Review Letters".
+  * Supervisor: Professor Dipangkar Dutta

 Work experience
 ======